SolanaTokenCreator/create-solana-token/README.md

 # Solana Token Creator
-Create Solana Token in Minutes using the most affordable No-code Platform [Solr Network](https://solr.network).
+Create Solana Token in minutes using the most affordable No-code Platform [Solr Network](https://solr.network).

 This repository lists the resources and the instructions that goes behind Solr Network